-- Open Microsoft Word
+- Open Microsoft Word.

-- You will now have a new blank document
+- You will now have a new blank document.

-- Press the Enter key a few times to insert a few blank lines
+- Press the Enter key a few times to insert a few blank lines.

-- Click the Insert tab from the Ribbon
+- Click the Insert tab from the Ribbon.

-- Select Table from the Tables group
+- Select Table from the Tables group:

-- The Insert Table menu will appear allowing you to select how many rows and columns you wish to insert
+- The Insert Table menu will appear allowing you to select how many rows and columns you wish to insert:

-- Hover your mouse cursor over the grid and you will see the grid will light up to show how many rows and columns you will select and at the top of the grid it will also tell you how many you have selected
+- Hover your mouse cursor over the grid and you will see the grid will light up to show how many rows and columns you will select and at the top of the grid it will also tell you how many you have selected.

-- Position your cursor so you have 3 rows and 3 columns
+- Position your cursor so you have 3 rows and 3 columns:

-- While still hovering, take a look at your document, you will see a live preview of what your table will look like on the page, this is another way to can check that you are selecting the correct number of rows and columns
+- While still hovering, take a look at your document, you will see a live preview of what your table will look like on the page, this is another way to can check that you are selecting the correct number of rows and columns.

-- Click once with the left mouse button and the table will now be inserted into the page
+- Click once with the left mouse button and the table will now be inserted into the page:

-- You will now see you have 2 additional tabs available on the Ribbon called Table Tools > Design and Table Tools > Layout
+- You will now see you have 2 additional tabs available on the Ribbon called Table Tools > Design and Table Tools > Layout.

 - These two tabs are only visible when you have your mouse cursor inside a table.
-I often find during training that people lose the Table Tools tabs and cannot get them back so it’s important to remember that they only appear when the object they relate to is selected
+I often find during training that people lose the Table Tools tabs and cannot get them back so it’s important to remember that they only appear when the object they relate to is selected.

 Entering text or images

 The more information you add to each cell, the larger the cell will grow in height.
-Remember that if you enter information into one cell within a column and nothing into another, the second column containing no content will still grow to match the cell(s) adjacent to it.
+Remember that if you enter information into one cell within a column and nothing into the next cell, the column containing no content will still grow to match the cell(s) adjacent to it.
 The height of your rows, or indeed the entire table, will be the same as the tallest cell.